|

 organized schedule against teams from Marshfield, Chippewa Falls,

 Portage, Appleton and Green Bay.
+By 1900, Stevens Point

+opponents.
 The first official state league, dubbed

 appropriately enough the “State Baseball League,” was formed in 1901 and